TechnologySam Leibowitz·8 min read·2026-04-24

 Florida: BioTrack vertical integration

 Florida does not use METRC.
 It uses BioTrack, a traceability system operated by Akern.
 BioTrack's API is SOAP-based, not REST, which means many modern POS vendors either do not support it or outsource the integration to a middleware partner.
-Florida also requires vertical integration for medical operators: cultivators, processors, and dispensaries must be under common ownership.
-This changes how inventory moves through your system.
-In most states, a dispensary buys wholesale from a separate cultivator.
-In Florida, the dispensary is often receiving product from its own cultivation facility.
-The transfer rules, the tax treatment, and the reporting cadence are all different.
-Your POS must handle intra-company transfers with different documentation than arm's-length purchases.
+Florida also requires vertical integration for medical operators.

 Washington: Leaf Data Systems

 Washington State uses Leaf Data Systems, not METRC.
 Leaf Data has a REST API, but the data model is different: Washington tracks every plant and product with a unique identifier, and the Liquor and Cannabis Board (LCB) requires sales data to be reported in near real time.
-Latency matters here — if your POS batches sales reports hourly, you may fall out of compliance.
-The LCB also requires strict chain-of-custody documentation for every gram of product.
-From the moment a plant is harvested to the moment a customer walks out the door, every handoff must be recorded.
-Your POS should generate the required LCB reports automatically, not as an afterthought export.
-Ask the vendor to show you the Washington-specific compliance dashboard during the demo.
+Latency matters here.

 New York: METRC plus OCM rules